luzvc/tmux/README.md

-# Vim
+# Tmux

-This cookbook installs vim for development purposes
+This cookbook installs tmux for development purposes